 In today’s world, anyone can easily get my hands on a reliable zero-turn lawn mower.
 But what many might not realize is that not every model out there can handle mowing large properties effectively.

 When a regular riding lawn mower just didn’t cut it for me, I turned to the Husqvarna Z246i.
 Let me share my review on this zero-turn unit, an option offering an elevated mowing game.

 What We Don't Like

-Even at a single glance, our mowing experts could already tell that it’s a unit meant for rough cutting operations because of its guard bumper.
+Even at first glance, I could immediately tell it’s designed for tougher cutting tasks because of its sturdy guard bumper.